ArthurSarkissyan/Arthur-Sarkissyan-Data-Science-Projects/README.md

 <p align="center">
 Hi my name is Arthur.
 I graduated magna cum laude with a bachelor’s degree in pharmacology and economics, and I recently obtained a second bachelor's degree in computer science.
-I have digital marketing and business intelligence experience with the hopes of continuing my career with a more technical role.
+I have digital marketing and business intelligence experience with the hopes of continuing my career in a more technical role.
 I am passionate about using programming languages to drive impactful data solutions.
 This portfolio consists of various projects I have completed for fun and for school, as well as some examples of projects that I have used to optimize my marketing campaigns.
 </p>

 # Data Science: